bottkars/bottkars.github.io/_posts/2021-02-11-AzureStack-Hub-CSI-drivers.md

 #### optional: Add a snapshot Class

-Similar to the Storage Class, we may want to add a Snaphot Class apply the below config with
+Similar to the Storage Class, we may want to add a Snaphot Class if we want to clone volumes.
+apply the below config with:

 {% highlight shell %}
 kubectl apply -f storageclass-azuredisk-snapshot.yaml